ChristopherLu/chrislu.github.io/_pages/about.md

     <p>10 Crichton Street</p>
     <p>Edinburgh, EH8 9AB</p> -->

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 navigation_weight: 10
 ---

-I am an Assistant Professor in the School of Informatics at the University of Edinburgh.
-My research interests broadly lie in **cyber-physical systems** (e.g., mobile robots and mixed reality devices) with the goal to drastically improve their reliability, intelligence and security in the wild.
-These works are motivated by the urgent need of **robust localization and spatial perception** solutions for mobile robotics and wearables to deal with i. sensing degradation (e.g., bad weather & poor illumination), ii. resource constraints (e.g., payloads, compute & energy budgets) and iii. malicious faults (e.g., adversarial attacks).
-Representative lines of research I have been recently focusing on are *4D Automotive Radar-enabled Mobile Autonomy* and *Sense Augmentation for First Responders*.
+I am an Assistant Professor at the University of Edinburgh's School of Informatics, where I delve into the dynamic field of **embodied AI**.
+My expertise encompasses developing autonomous vehicles and mixed/augmented reality (MR/AR) devices, with a keen focus on elevating their spatial perception in 3D environments.

+My research unfolds across three pivotal dimensions:
+1. **Pose Estimation** – Determining the precise orientation and position of objects in space.
+2. **Mapping and Reconstruction** – Creating detailed spatial representations of environments.
+3. **Scene Understanding** – Interpreting and making sense of complex scenes.

+At the core of my research is tackling real-world **robustness** challenges imposed on spatial perception.
+This includes overcoming hurdles like visual degradation, navigating the limitations of available resources, and handling unpredictable, out-of-distribution samples.
+Discover more about my research endeavours on my [research page](https://christopherlu.github.io/research/).

 Before coming to Edinburgh, I did both my PhD study and post-doctoral in the Department of Computer Science, University of Oxford.
 Even earlier, I received my M.Eng degree from Nanyang Technological University (NTU).